 The risks involved with overseas dental work

 Ever heard the saying ‘you get what you pay for’?
 While it might seem cheaper to seek dental work overseas, there are some risks you should be aware of before you say “ahhhh”.

 Standards are different

-Australian dentists are held to high standards and must be registered to operate as a dentist.
+Australian dentists are expected to maintain high standards and register to operate as a dentist.
 They’re required to operate in a strictly-regulated environment to prevent the spread of infection or disease.
 Unfortunately, not all countries have the same requirements.
 The overseas dentist you see may also not be as qualified as their Australian peers and therefore may not be working to the same quality or with the same quality of materials.

 No insurance support

-While you may be covered for accidental dental with your travel insurance, if you decide to seek treatment overseas, you’ll be going it alone.
+While you might cover yourself for accidental dental with your travel insurance provider, if you decide to seek treatment overseas, you’ll be going it alone.
 According to consumer advocacy group Choice, you’ll find it highly unlikely to get travel insurance.
 And, with no support if you’re unhappy with the work, there’s a chance you might end up losing money.

 You may need to return

 While you might be saving money on the initial dental work you receive, if you need to go back, you’ll have to fork out extra money on return flights.
-You should also consider the fact that travel too soon following surgery isn’t recommended as it increases the risk of blood clots when flying.
+You should also consider your travel plans.
+Travelling too soon following surgery increases the risk of blood clots when flying.
 If things go wrong, you may also end up spending more money on fixing the mistakes in the long run.

 Germs and bacteria